peter-sattler/money-transfer-api/README.md

 :moneybag: Accounts can only be deleted it they have a zero balance
 :moneybag: Using regular expressions, check that the account number path parameter is numeric
 :moneybag: Check if source and target accounts are different before making a transfer
-:moneybag: Added HTTP 1.1 cache controls
+:moneybag: Added HTTP 1.1 cache controls (no caching)
 :moneybag: Created separate a integration test harness for Bank, Customer and Account
 :moneybag: Check for concurrent updates during transfers
 :moneybag: Added concurrency test harness